 machine.transition calls instead of our previous function calls.

 Start function to indicate the state we wish to start in, the Instructions state in this case.

 This is a simple introduction to the stateMachine and how you can use it to organise and run your trials.

 It has a lot more capabilities and functionality than is demonstrated here however.

 A much more advanced example is the Corsi Block Tapping task, where we make use of

-If there is anything in this tutorial series that you feel was unclear, lacking or missing that is important to your understanding of the code editor, please drop us an email.
+In Tutorial series above we aimed to introduce to you the fundamental commands required to create a task in Gorilla Code Editor.
+If there is anything in this tutorial series that you feel was unclear, lacking or missing that is important to your understanding of the Code Editor, please drop us an email.

 If you want to see more of this code in action, have a look through the Code Editor Example Tasks folder in the 'Samples' tab, available on your homepage.

 If you have existing tasks written in jsPsych, or already use it for building your own tasks, visit our Converting jsPsych to Gorilla: Guide to learn how to simply use your jsPsych code in Gorilla.